nmcguinness/L8-3DGD-Module-Content/Labs/lab_3_playability_testing.md

 # Playtesting Lab — Stage 3 Audit and Stage 4 Testing

 > This lab has five parts.
-Parts A and B are **preparatory** — complete them before your Week 11 lab session.
+Parts A and B are **preparatory** — complete them before your Stage 4 lab session.
 Parts C and D are **in-session** — you will run them during the designated testing time.
 Part E is **post-session** — complete it before writing the GCA1 report.
 Each task produces a specific output.
 Collect all outputs: they are the raw material for your GCA1 report.

 ---